lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 2.8.
 In the plot panel, click on the "Settings" icon at upper right (the double gears) and in the "Plot Parameters" pop-up window, "Modify Trace" to have "X" be ``g_H - r_H`` and "Y" be ``i_H - z_H``.
 Set the "Color Scale" to Earth.
+Set the "Number of X-Bins" and "Number of Y-Bins" to be 200.
-Set the "X Min", "X Max", "Y Min", and "Y Max" values as in the screenshot below.
+Under "Chart Options", set the "X Label", "Y Label", "X Min", "X Max", "Y Min", and "Y Max" values as in the screenshot below.

 .. figure:: /_static/portal_tut01_step02d.png
     :width: 400